blackrussian84/Dcoya/README.md

 > Nginx configuration:
 > when the Docker is set up for port [443 support], and in K8s the app should be accessed via 443.
 We have a situation!!!
 X2 SSL termination
 > ###!!!
 Performance Issue !!!###
+The soluttion:
+SSL termination was implemented on the ingress level, the dockerfile and the service was configured accordinly.

+Example of nginx.conf (i used one with 301 redirect http and  one with nginx.conf and default.conf according to the scenarios)
 ```bash

 # nginx.conf
 # Events block for global settings
 events {